 Are heatwaves linked to climate change?

 Summer 2018 was the equal-second warmest summer in a UK series from 1884 for mean maximum temperature (shared with 1995) with summer 1976 hottest.

 Heatwaves are extreme weather events, but research shows that climate change is making these events more likely.
 A scientific study by the Met Office into the Summer 2018 heatwave in the UK showed that the likelihood of the UK experiencing a summer as hot or hotter than 2018 is a little over 1 in 10.
-It is 30 times more likely to occur now than in 1750 because of the higher concentration of carbon dioxide (a greenhouse gas) in the atmosphere.
-As greenhouse gas concentrations increase heatwaves of similar intensity are projected to become even more frequent, perhaps occurring as regularly as every other year.
+It is 30 times more likely to occur now than before the industrial revolution because of the higher concentration of carbon dioxide (a greenhouse gas) in the atmosphere.
+As greenhouse gas concentrations increase heatwaves of similar intensity are projected to become even more frequent, perhaps occurring as regularly as every other year by the 2050s.
 The Earth’s surface temperature has risen by 1 °C since the pre-industrial period (1850-1900) and UK temperatures have risen by a similar amount.

 The UK experiences occasional heatwaves but of a lesser frequency and intensity of those seen elsewhere globally.
 The summer of 2018 was the equal-warmest summer for the UK along with 2006, 2003 and 1976.
 The hottest day of the summer was on 27 July, with 35.6 °C recorded at Felsham, Suffolk.

 To aid in the preparation and awareness before and during a spell of very hot weather, a heatwave plan has been created by Public Health England in association with the Met Office and other partners.
 It recommends a series of steps to reduce the risks to health from prolonged exposure to severe heat for: